-Last chance Brexit saloon: British and Irish leaders meet
+Britain and Ireland say there is pathway to Brexit deal

-THORNTON MANOR, England (Reuters) - Prime Minister Boris Johnson and Irish leader Leo Varadkar held talks on Thursday in a last-ditch attempt to revive a British proposal for a Brexit deal that the European Union said falls far short of what is needed for an orderly departure.
+THORNTON MANOR, England (Reuters) - Prime Minister Boris Johnson and his Irish counterpart Leo Varadkar said they saw a pathway to a possible Brexit deal after a last-ditch meeting aimed at paving a way for the United Kingdom to leave the European Union in an orderly way.

 With just three weeks to go before the United Kingdom is due to leave the world’s biggest trading bloc, it is still unclear on what terms it will leave or indeed whether it will at all.